094459/newsletter-oss-projects/README.md

 **ecs-gpu-scaling**

 [ecs-gpu-scaling](https://aws-oss.beachgeek.co.uk/3mh) This repository is intended for engineers looking to horizontally scale GPU-based Machine Learning (ML) workloads on Amazon ECS.
 By default, GPU utilisation metrics are not part of the predefined metrics available with Application Autoscaling.
 As such, you implement auto scaling based on custom metrics.
 For NVIDIA-based GPUs, you use DCGM-Exporter in your container to expose GPU metrics.
 You can then use metrics such as DCGM_FI_DEV_GPU_UTIL and DCGM_FI_DEV_GPU_TEMP to determine your auto scaling behaviour.
 The README provides links to all the additional resources you need to get this up and running.(#187)

+**ecs-will-it-fit**

+[ecs-will-it-fit](https://aws-oss.beachgeek.co.uk/47h) (or wily for short) is a new project from my good friend Ivica Kolenkaš, that provides a very useful tool for those of you using Amazon ECS.
+It is a CLI tool that helps you answer the question: "Will this ECS service fit on my ECS cluster backed by EC2 instances?".
+It does so by mimicking1 the selection process that the ECS scheduler performs while selecting suitable container instances for your service.
+Nice detailed README provides everything you need to know about how to use this cli.
+This is in alpha stage, so if you give it a go, make sure to pass on your feedback to Ivica. (#206)

 **eks-shared-subnets**